ava-labs/mastering-avalanche/chapter_09.md

 Random changes in preference, caused by random sampling, cause a network preference for one choice, which begets more network preference for that choice until it becomes irreversible and then the nodes can decide.

-{% hint style="info" %}
-For a great visualization, check out [this demo](https://tedyin.com/archive/snow-bft-demo/#/snow) from Ava Labs' Co-Founder Ted Yin.
+> For a great visualization, check out [this demo](https://tedyin.com/archive/snow-bft-demo/#/snow) from Ava Labs' Co-Founder Ted Yin.
-{% endhint %}

 In our example, there is a binary choice between pizza or barbecue, but Snowball can be adapted to achieve consensus on decisions with many possible choices.